ctorres345/TransformerDemoApp/README.md

 Thanks to https://www.camphortree.net/tf/specs/ that served as a reference for that data

 ## How can this project be improved?
-• Create Local implementation for the use cases.
+* Create Local implementation for the use cases.
 Since for this demo I can't use data persistance there's a lot of use cases that can take advantage of that to manage your units.
-• Implement secure shared preferences
+* Implement secure shared preferences
-• Add more unit/UI test
+* Add more unit/UI test
-• Use Kotlin DSL (I did but I had some config problem with some plugins so I didn't spent much time on it)
+* Use Kotlin DSL (I did but I had some config problem with some plugins so I didn't spent much time on it)
-• Improve Gradle dependency scripts (Kotlin dsl can make this easy)
+* Improve Gradle dependency scripts (Kotlin dsl can make this easy)
-• Add lint checks
+* Add lint checks
-• The fight screen will always generate the same result since the teams does not change we can improve this by shuffling the teams.
+* The fight screen will always generate the same result since the teams does not change we can improve this by shuffling the teams.
 This wasn't on the requirements so I didn't want to go beyond the scope for now.
+* Use a String resource manager to access safely string.xml resources on places without android context

 ## Notes

-• The Api doc says that the TransformerId is an Int but in reality is a String
+* The Api doc says that the TransformerId is an Int but in reality is a String
-• This can be improved with more test and some UI refactor since it's pretty simple as it is
+* This can be improved with more test and some UI refactor since it's pretty simple as it is
-• Increase the minimum sdk can help to use some libraries such as the security one in order to use
+* Increase the minimum sdk can help to use some libraries such as the security one in order to use
 encrypted shared preferences.

 ## Changelog

 Version 1.0.0

-• Inventory screen implement to check your registered units
+* Inventory screen implement to check your registered units
-• Summon screen to recruit new units and create custom ones
+* Summon screen to recruit new units and create custom ones
-• Battle screen to simulate a Battle between your units
+* Battle screen to simulate a Battle between your units
-• Added TeamBattleResultUseCaseImplTest and ValidateVersusTeamsUseCaseImplTest
+* Added TeamBattleResultUseCaseImplTest and ValidateVersusTeamsUseCaseImplTest